uppsala-university/uu-integration-biztalk/INT0017.Usmr.Events/Src/Files/Readme.txt

 INT0017.DEV.Bindings.xml    Bindings for DEV.
 The job that produces the output file is set to run very often.
                             PROD bindings will have to set this job to run once a day.

+Needed Changes in bindings for test & prod:
+Password, username and databseserver needs to be set for INT0017.Create.UsmrRecord
+INT0017.Create.UsmrRecordReregister
+INT0017.Create.UpdateUsmrRecord
+INT0017.getPolledData

+Needed Service windows

+Receive location INT0017.ReceiveUsmrSdEvents needs to be disabled at a suitable time of day and INT0017.GetPolledData needs a corresponding service window time when its active and should create the output file.
+Verify that this binding has a corecctPollingInterval set so it only runs once during the service window.